Mostly contracting random maps: Locally constant linear cocycles

 We also denote by $A^T$ the transposed cocycle given by $A^T(\omega)=A(\omega)^T$.
-As a consequence of the uniform Kingman subadditive ergodic theorem for Markov operators (Theorem~\ref{Kingmanuniform}), we get that the first Lyapunov exponent $\lambda_1(A)$ can be expressed as the so-called Furstenberg's integral formula:
+As a consequence of the uniform Kingman subadditive ergodic theorem for Markov operators (Theorem~\ref{Kingmanuniform}), we get that the first Lyapunov exponent $\lambda_1(A)$ can be expressed as the so-called Furstenberg integral formula: for some ergodic stationary measure $\mu$ of the projective random map $f_A$.
+See Theorem~\ref{cor:Furstenberg}.
+This representation allows us to prove the following result as a consequence of the weak statistical stability results of $f_A$.